seanohare98/hospital-api/README.md

 //DOCTOR ROUTES: CREATE, READ (all or individual), UPDATE, DESTROY

-“methods”: [“GET”], “route”: [“/doctors”], “description”: “returns a JSON list of all the doctors (their working hours, appointment ids, and names)”,
+“methods”: [“GET”], “route”: [“/doctors”], “description”: “returns JSON list of all the doctors (their working hours, appointment ids, and names)”,

 “methods”: [“POST”], “route”: [“/doctors”], “description”: “create a new doctor”, “supportedParameters” : { “name” : “String designating the name of the doctor”, “hours”: “Object with format in Doctor schema found in models/doctor.js”},

-“methods”: [“GET”], “route”: [“/doctors/:doctor_id”], “description”: “returns a JSON of doctor with matching :doctor_id (their working hours, appointment ids, and name)”,
+“methods”: [“GET”], “route”: [“/doctors/:doctor_id”], “description”: “returns JSON of doctor with matching :doctor_id (their working hours, appointment ids, and name)”,

 “methods”: [“PUT”], “route”: [“/doctors/:doctor_id”], “description”: “update a doctor with matching :doctor_id (their working hours, and name)”,